Sustainability aspects from two perspectives

 The double materiality analysis as a basic module of CSRD compliance

-The double materiality analysis is followed by the concrete elaboration of the content for the CSRD report.
+The Double Materiality Analysis is followed by the concrete elaboration of the content for the CSRD report.

 Our Services